Aquila Legis

-The Aquila Legis Fraternity (ΑLF) is a non-sanctioned Philippine fraternity that originated in Ateneo de Manila University School of Law in the Philippines.
+The Aquila Legis Fraternity (ΑLF) is a Philippine fraternity that originated in Ateneo de Manila University School of Law in the Philippines.
 As of 2024, it has inducted more than 2,000 members.

 History

 Aquila Legis Fraternity was founded as Fraternitas Aquilae Legis in 1949 by Joaquin Lorenzo E. Misa, the first bossman or most honorable praeses at the Ateneo de Manila University School of Law.
 He was joined by 21 second and third-year students of the School of Law, who addressed their seniors in meetings stating, "Boss, with all due respect."
 Aquila Legis was created as a professional fraternity for Catholic law students and lawyers from the private Catholic university.

 As of 2024, the fraternity has inducted over 2,000 members.

 Symbols

 The fraternity's Latin name, Aquila Legis, translates as "eagle of the law," or "legal eagle."
 Its motto is Fidelitas ex Lege.
 The fraternity's symbol is the eagle.
 Its color is blue.